nationalarchives/tdr-prototype-sangria/README.md

 #### Docker Setup

-When setting up the docker container ensure the run command is as follows, including the port information after the -d argument:
+When setting up the docker container ensure the run command is as follows, including the port information before the container name argument:

 ```
 $ docker run --name some-postgres -e POSTGRES_PASSWORD=yourpassword -d -p 5432:5432 postgres